Atkinson-Lab/PGS_Array_WGS/README.md

 # Array-PGS vs. WGS-PGS
-### Here are the folders and file used for the PGS analyses in the paper:
+### Here are the directories and file used for the PGS analyses in the paper:

 - `All_of_Us`: Contains the main scripts used for PGS comptation on the *All of Us* platform.
 All individaul-level information has been removed.